BattletechModders/RogueTech/Core/CustomActivatableEquipment/Readme.txt

 			"installedLocationOnly":true,     - if true user can only select weapons from same location as target for this addon "autoTarget":true,     - target for this component will be selected automatically on component add to mech configuration.
-				                     If false addon will be have no target unless user set it implicitly "WeaponAddonIds": [ "ppc_capacitor", "ppc_capacitor2" ] - list of addons.
+				                     If false addon will be have no target unless user set it implicitly "notTargetable":false,  - if true instead of targeting addons will be added to all suitable weapons.
+			                          !NOTE! "notTargetable" component will not share crits with weapon it adds modes cause they are not counted as attached.
+"Location":"{target}" is not resolved also "WeaponAddonIds": [ "ppc_capacitor", "ppc_capacitor2" ] - list of addons.
 If component have multiply addons only suitable (detected by targetComponentTags) will be actually applied
 		},